docker/labs/dockercon-us-2017/securing-apps-docker-enterprise/README.md

 Creating service pets_web
 ```

 6. Go to your browser and in the address pane type in `<node0-public-ip>`.
-You should see that the app has succesfully deployed with the new change.
+You should see that the app has successfully deployed with the new change.

 ### <a name="Task 3.2"></a>Task 3.2: Rescan the Remediated Application